 On August 1st 2020 TeamLab opened a permanent digitized nature solo exhibition called Resonating Light in the Acorn Forest.
 It is in the Musashino Woods of Higashi Tokorozawa Park.
 The Higashi Tokorozawa park is located next to the much anticipated Shin Tokorozawa Sakura Town.
-Sakura Town has several attractions including a library and manga museum, an anime hotel and a “Cool Japan” modern shrine.
+Sakura Town has several attractions including a library and manga museum, and a “Cool Japan” modern shrine.
 The Musashino Woods has a small cafe too.
 The outdoor seating overlooks the Teamlab installations.
 Please note that from the end of September 2023, the attraction will only open on Saturdays, Sundays and public holidays.

 This is not Saitama’s first partnership with Team Lab.
 In fact, Saitama Prefecture was the very first place in the whole world to get a permanent indoor TeamLab.
 In the play area in the Teamlab Islands in Lalaport in Fujimi.
 Unfortunately, that branch closed down during and due to the pandemic.
 Saitama also hosted a TeamLab collaborative illumination event at the Metsa Village (Moominvalley Park) in Hanno which was extremely popular.

 —This post first appeared on the events section of insaitama.com to disseminate information about the opening of Acorn Forest.
 It has been adapted for the main section of the blog.—

 The art installation is in the Musashino Woods Park within the larger Higashi Tokorozawa park.
 The rest of the park is free to use.
 It has a children’s playground in it, right beside the Teamlab exhibition.
 The exhibition is the Acorn Forest or its full name “teamlab: Resonating Life in the Acorn Forest“.
 It uses Teamlab’s trademark fluorescent color changing shapes, ovoid, on the forest floor to create art in nature.
 From the website: